-- □ The grower must obtain the written consent of a youth worker's (under 18) parent or legal guardian prior to work commitment commencing. - □ Growers must not engage or obtain services from any person who is younger than 16 years of age.
-Exceptions for utilizing a person under 16 years of age include the following: - Youth excused from compulsory school attendance by applicable law, AND - Youth involved in accredited learning programs can be assigned work tasks if the tasks relate directly to the learning experiences of the program and are in compliance with law. - Youth labor that is excused from compulsory school attendance by applicable law, and youth involved in accredited learning programs (apprenticeship or vocational programs) must have verification documentation.
+The grower must obtain the written consent of a youth worker's (under 18) parent or legal guardian prior to work commitment commencing.
+Growers must not engage or obtain services from any person who is younger than 16 years of age.

-- Growers must not employ or obtain services from any person who is younger than 16 years of age. - No hired worker under 18 may be assigned Other Restricted Tasks (Appendix 1 List B).

-- □ If minors are employed on the farm, records that include, at minimum:

-- o Name in full

-- o Place where the minor lives while employed,

-- o Permanent address,

-- o Date of birth
+Youth excused from compulsory school attendance by applicable law, AND

+Exceptions for utilizing a person under 16 years of age include the following:

+Youth involved in accredited learning programs can be assigned work tasks if the tasks relate directly to the learning experiences of the program and are in compliance with law.

-6 The recommended hourly limit for family children 13 to 15 years old is 2 hours per day.
+9 The recommended hourly limit for family children 13 to 15 years old is 2 hours per day.